duanemay/chatgpt-cli/README.md

 ## Initial Set Up

 To use the ChatGPT CLI, you'll need a ChatGPT API key.
 You can generate this key by signing up on the [OpenAI platform](https://platform.openai.com/account/api-keys).
+ChatGPT CLI now supports Project API keys which have replaced user API keys.
+In addition, you will need to add funds to your account.

 It is recommended to create a `.chatgpt-cli` file in your home directory or the directory where you'll run the CLI.
 Inside this file, include your API key alongside additional default settings you wish to use.